atlarge-research/opendc/site/docs/documentation/M3SA.md

 The simulation and analysis can be executed as a single command; if no errors are encountered, from the user perspective, this operation is atomic.
-We integrated the Multi-Meta-Model into OpenDC to facilitate this process.
+We integrated M3SA into OpenDC to facilitate this process.

-To further integrate the Multi-Meta-Model into any simulation infrastructure, the Multi-Meta-Model needs to called from the simulation infrastructure, and provided the following running setup:
+To further integrate M3SA into any simulation infrastructure, M3SA needs to called from the simulation infrastructure, and provided the following running setup:

 1. script language: Python
-2. argument 1: the path of the output directory, in which the Multi-Meta-Model output files will be stored
+2. argument 1: the path of the output directory, in which M3SA output files will be stored
-3. argument 2: the path of the input file, containing the configuration of the Multi-Meta-Model
+3. argument 2: the path of the input file, containing the configuration of M3SA
 4. other language-specific setup

-For example, the integration of the Multi-Meta-Model into OpenDC can be found in [Analyzr.kt](opendc-analyze/src/main/kotlin/Analyzr.kt).
+For example, the integration of the M3SA into OpenDC can be found in [Analyzr.kt](opendc-analyze/src/main/kotlin/Analyzr.kt).
 Below, we provide a snippet of the code: